mandober/rust-debrief/dm/mm/math-object.md

 # Mathematical Object

-In mathematical practice, an object is anything that can be formally defined and used in deductive reasoning and mathematical proofs.
+A **mathematical object** is anything that can be formally defined and used in deductive reasoning and mathematical proofs.

 Commonly encountered mathematical objects include numbers, permutations, combinations, partitions, groups, rings, fields, lattices, sets, functions, relations, categories, proofs, theorems.

-In modern formal treatments, most mathematical objects (numbers, relations, functions, etc.) are defined in terms of sets.
+In modern formal treatments, most mathematical objects are defined in terms of sets.

 ## Cantorian framework